-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1,719 C1 Total first-time, first-year (freshman) women who applied 3,497 C1 Total first-time, first-year (freshman) men who were admitted 1,167 C1 Total first-time, first-year (freshman) women who were admitted 2,572 C1 Total full-time, first-time, first-year (freshman) men who enrolled 391 C1 Total part-time, first-time, first-year (freshman) men who enrolled 7 C1 Total full-time, first-time, first-year (freshman) women who enrolled 683 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6
+• • C1 Total first-time, first-year (freshman) men who applied 1,724 C1 Total first-time, first-year (freshman) women who applied 3,440 C1 Total first-time, first-year (freshman) men who were admitted 1,249 C1 Total first-time, first-year (freshman) women who were admitted 2,619 C1 Total full-time, first-time, first-year (freshman) men who enrolled 400 C1 Total part-time, first-time, first-year (freshman) men who enrolled 5 C1 Total full-time, first-time, first-year (freshman) women who enrolled 682 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final

 Yes No C2 Do you have a policy of placing students on a waiting list?
-Yes C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
-Yes - C2 If yes, do you release that information to students?
+Nursing Only C2 If yes, please answer the questions below for Fall 2015 admissions: C2 Number of qualified applicants offered a place on waiting list 15 C2 Number accepting a place on the waiting list 10 C2 Number of wait-listed students admitted 5 C2 Is your waiting list ranked?
+No C2 If yes, do you release that information to students?
 No C2 Do you release that information to school counselors?
 No